Targeting conditions definition and their applicability

 1. **Condition:**

-2. Description: users who viewed a specified number of products.
-This condition consists of two parts, allowing for a more precise setup:
+3. **Description:** users who made a specified number of purchases.
+This condition consists of two parts, allowing for a more precise setup:&#x20;

-c.
-When no property is specified, only users who viewed at least one product are included in the audience.
+&#x20; c.
+When no property is specified, only users who purchased any product are included in the audience.

 Property is a parameter describing the product specified in the feed, such as category, product color, size, availability for order, etc.